Case Study: FRP Wrap Evaluation

 FRP wrapping provides quick, effective repair

 FRP wrapping provides a fast, inexpensive and safe alternative to traditional repair methods that include removing and replacing damaged sections of pipe, encasing it with a steel sleeve, or welding a patch on to the pipe.
 The process of dismantling damaged sections of pipe can cause even more damage and typically requires a partial or temporary shutdown of operations.

 FRP is less affected by corrosive environments and provides longer lifespan with less maintenance than other materials.
 Hand-wrapping layers of FRP over the damaged area allows for quick, effective temporary repairs of steel pipes that save time and money with minimal downtime, while allowing infrastructure managers to delay major repairs until their next scheduled maintenance period.
 However, because the work is done by hand, the quality of repairs using this method is variable and highly dependent on individual workmanship.
 Therefore, regular inspections are essential.
 Done properly, FRP wrap provides additional structural reinforcement and leak protection that will likely outlast the pipe itself.

 A better way to evaluate and monitor FRP overwrap

-UTComp’s ultrasound-based methods for evaluating and monitoring FRP overwraps are scientifically proven in the lab and in the field.
+UTComp’s ultrasound-based method for evaluating and monitoring FRP overwraps is scientifically proven in the lab and in the field.

 In general, companies that use FRP reinforcement to extend the life of their equipment want to know two things: